rspamd/rspamd.com/doc/modules/dkim_signing.md

 Rspamd always uses `relaxed/relaxed` encoding with the `rsa-sha256` signature algorithm.
 This selection seems to be the most appropriate for all cases.
 Rspamd adds a special element called `DKIM-Signature` to the output when signing has been done.

-You can generate DKIM keys for your domain using `rspamadm dkim_keygen` utility:
+You can generate DKIM keys for your domain using the included `rspamadm dkim_keygen` utility:

 ~~~
 rspamadm dkim_keygen -s 'test' -d example.com